Everything You Need to Know About Arbequina Olive Trees

 USDA Hardiness Zones indicate the regions where different types of plants thrive across the country based on minimum relative winter temperatures.
 If planted outdoors, Arbequina olive trees flourish in Zones 8–10.
 If planted in a container, they can remain outside in Zones 4–7 until winter, when they should be brought inside.

-Planting
+Planting Tips

 Arbequina olive trees should be planted in fall or early spring.
 If planted outside, choose a location that receives full sunlight to partial shade and good soil drainage.
 The preference is for at least six hours of direct, unfiltered sunlight per day.
-They are self-pollinating and will yield fruit with just one, but planting a second will boost their yield.
-If you choose to plant more than one, make sure they are 8-12 feet apart from each other, measuring from their trunks.
+They are self-pollinating and will yield fruit with just one plant, but planting a second will boost their yield.
+If you choose to plant more than one, make sure they are 8–12 feet apart from each other, measuring from their trunks.

 Remove any weeds or turfgrass and clear away any debris from the site.
 Dig a hole that is roughly twice the width of the root ball.
 Backfill the hole with soil, then water gently to settle the roots.

-QUICK Tip
+Quick Tip

 Growing Conditions

-Arbequina olive trees thrive in full sunlight, when they receive at least six hours of direct, unfiltered sunlight per day.
+- Sun and shade: Arbequina olive trees thrive in full sunlight, when they receive at least six hours of direct, unfiltered sunlight per day.
 They can also tolerate partial shade, but this may reduce their overall crop yield.

-These trees are able to tolerate a wide variety of soil, but they prefer well-draining, alkaline soil.
+- Soil: These trees are able to tolerate a wide variety of soil, but they prefer well-draining, alkaline soil.
 But they can do well in a range of soil types, from sandy to loamy to clay.
+To boost your crop, feed your tree twice a year, in spring and fall, with a slow-release, nitrogen-rich fertilizer.

-After that, you can reduce watering to one every week to 10 days.
+- Watering: Although Arbequina olive trees can tolerate drought, they should be watered regularly when first planted to help establish a deep, healthy root system.
+For the first few weeks after planting, water your Arbequina olive tree twice weekly.
+After that, you can reduce watering to once every week to 10 days.
 You don’t want to water soil that is already moist.
 Test the level by inserting your index finger into the soil to at least 2 inches down.
 If the soil feels dry, you need to water.

-Arbequina olive trees do not need to be pruned, but they respond well to it.
+- Pruning: Arbequina olive trees do not need to be pruned, but they respond well to it.
 If you decide to prune, do so at the leaf nodes at the end of winter but before the tree has started flowering.
 Pruning can be good for increasing light penetration, opening up the canopy, and boosting your harvest.
 You should always prune dead or diseased branches.

-Arbequina olives are small, fleshy, and meaty, with small pits.
-Your tree will begin fruiting within 2-4 years.
+- Harvesting: Arbequina olives are small, fleshy, and meaty, with small pits.
+Your tree will begin fruiting within 2–4 years.
 The olives ripen on the tree, and you can tell when they’re ready when they become glossy black.
 Arbequina olives do not all ripen at once.
 The earliest ones are ready to harvest in November.
 Arbequina olives have a high concentration of oil, which is fruity and aromatic, making them an excellent choice for creating your own olive oil.

 Can you eat Arbequina olives?

-How quickly do they produce fruit?
+How quickly do olive trees produce fruit?

 Your Arbequina olive tree will start producing fruit within 2–4 years of planting.